 Ireland, through the HPRA, is an active participant in all EMA reviews.
 The HPRA contributes directly to the assessment of all new medicines and the monitoring of their safety once in use.
 This is also the case for COVID-19 treatments.

-The EMA website contains further information about the development, evaluation and approval of COVID-19 treatments.
+The EMA website contains further information about COVID-19 treatments.

 The product information includes the: